EndPointCorp/end-point-blog/2015/11/09/broken-wikis-due-to-php-and-mediawiki.html.md

 and running.
 Thus, it’s the solution I tried for the original problem.

 However, once I solved the Namespace problem by renaming to MWNamespace, some other problems popped up.
-I will not run through them here—although they were small and quickly solved, it began to feel like a neverending whack-a-mole game, and I decided to cut the Gordian knot with a completely different approach.
+I will not run through them here—​although they were small and quickly solved, it began to feel like a neverending whack-a-mole game, and I decided to cut the Gordian knot with a completely different approach.